QubesOS/qubes-doc/common-tasks/software-update-dom0.md

 ### How to update dom0

-In the Qubes VM Manager, simply select dom0 in the VM list, then click the **Update VM system** button (the blue, downward-pointing arrow).
+In the Qube Manager, simply select dom0 in the VM list, then click the **Update VM system** button (the blue, downward-pointing arrow).
 In addition, updating dom0 has been made more convenient: You will be prompted on the desktop whenever new dom0 updates are available and given the choice to run the update with a single click.

 Alternatively, command-line tools are available for accomplishing various update-related tasks (some of which are not available via Qubes VM Manager).
 In order to update dom0 from the command line, start a console in dom0 and then run one of the following commands: